THRASTRO/sofa.js/docs/era.eo06a.md

 ## Returned (function value):
 ```
-                double    equation of the origins in radians
+                double    the equation of the origins in radians
 ```

 ## Notes: